devotis/node-purgewindir/README.md

 run `node node_modules\purgewindir ./`

-After deleting all subdirectory of itself, it'll finally fail on the direcotry itself, but you can delete that one manually.
+After deleting all subdirectory of itself, it'll finally fail on the directory itself, but you can delete that one manually.